Luxury Guided Tour of Ireland's Hidden Gems with Irish expert Susan Byron - New Tour Dates announced for 2018

-A lifetime would be too short to fully explore the Burren, never mind a short holiday or day trip.
-For a start you will probably never find 'it'?
-Because, although 'it' covers some 360 sq kms ie nearly all of County Clare, most people end up getting lost and constantly asking for directions when in fact they are often already in 'it' or 'there'.
-What people seem to envisage is an actual, neat, nice little place as in ‘The Burren’ somewhere, complete with limestone pavements, wild flowers etc. And yes, it certainly does exist, only it is huge and everywhere!
-Look over any stone wall in the springtime and you will see a carpet of wild flowers laid out at your feet, including purple and white Orchids, electric blue Gentians and a whole host of other high, alpine wild flowers you wouldn’t expect to find growing at almost sea level, like Edelweiss and Mountain Avens....
+A lifetime would be too short to fully explore the Burren, never mind a short holiday or a single day trip.
+For a start, you will probably never find 'it'...
+Because, although 'it' covers some 360 sq kms ie nearly all of County Clare, most people end up getting lost and constantly asking for directions, when in fact they are often in 'it' or there already!
+What people seem to envisage is an actual, nice, neat little place as in ‘the Burren’ somewhere, complete with limestone pavements, wild flowers etc. And yes, it certainly does exist, only it is huge, everywhere and all around you in County Clare!
+Look over any stone wall in the Springtime and you will see a carpet of wild flowers, laid out at your feet, including purple and white Orchids, electric blue Gentians and a whole host of other high, alpine wild flowers you wouldn’t expect to find growing at almost sea level, like Edelweiss and Mountain Avens.....

 10 Other things to do and see in the Burren....

-1 Cliffs of Moher scary cliffs, stunning views and an excellent state of the art, all-weather visitor centre, restaurant, shop & facilities.
+1 Cliffs of Moher scary cliffs, stunning views and an excellent state of the art, all-weather visitor centre, restaurant and shop with toilet facilities.

 2 Drive out to Blackhead, for more views, park the car at the lighthouse and climb up the mountain to the stonefort of Cathair Dhuin Irghuis.